anilb-cool-dev/expense-client/README.txt

 =========================================

-Where are environment variables persisted in?
+Environment variables

-/home/ec2-user/.bash_profile
+persisted in - /home/ec2-user/.bash_profile
-to print these variables use command printenv
+to print these variables use command printenv to set use export command.
+E.g. export JAVA_HOME=$HOME/jdk1.8.0_241

 =========================================